ENCODE-DCC/caper/README.md

 ## Introduction

-Caper is based on Unix and cloud platform CLIs (`wget`, `curl`, `gsutil` and `aws`) and provides easier way of running Cromwell server/run modes by automatically composing necessary input files for Cromwell.
+Caper is based on Unix and cloud platform CLIs (`curl`, `gsutil` and `aws`) and provides easier way of running Cromwell server/run modes by automatically composing necessary input files for Cromwell.
 Also, Caper supports easy automatic file transfer between local/cloud storages (local path, `s3://`, `gs://` and `http(s)://`).
 You can use these URIs in input JSON file or for a WDL file itself.

 ## Features